lokesh/lokesh-dhakar/README.md

 ### Dev 101 posts

-Use Giphy to capture videos.
+- Use Giphy to capture videos.
+- For the reading time, I am using [WordCounter's](https://wordcounter.net/) estimate and multiplying by 1.5 to account for code and examples.

 ## Updating data used on pages and posts